 Serving up a traditional feast for any holiday is intimidating, and St. Patrick's Day corned beef and cabbage is a meal you really want to nail.
 But if you throw those puppies in the slow cooker, you'll be on easy street and your Irish fare will taste amazing.

 There are some kitchen appliances a busy family just can’t do without, and a slow cooker is probably at the top of that list.
 There’s nothing better than popping in a few ingredients before leaving for the day, then coming home to a house filled with the wonderful scent of dinner, all ready to feast on.
-And if you have a memory like mine (meaning a lack of one), nine times out of 10 I don’t remember I even put dinner in until I walk in the door and the house smells like heaven.
+And if you have a memory like mine (meaning a lack of one), 9 times out of 10 you don’t remember you even put dinner in until you walk in the door and the house smells like heaven.
 It’s always a nice surprise.

 The meat is so juicy and tender it literally feels like it's melting in your mouth.
 Serve it on your prettiest dishes for a holiday meal, or enjoy it reheated the next day for lunch.
 We rarely have leftovers, and when we do, it's amazing in the morning with eggs.

 I hope you enjoy it as much as we do and turn it into a St. Patrick’s Day family tradition!